configdotsys/control-theory-reference/README.md

 # Control Theory Notes and References

-This repository contains selected technical notes developed while studying control theory.
+This repository contains selected technical notes compiled as a working reference for control systems concepts.

-These documents are not tutorials or polished textbooks.
-They capture theory, reaasoning, and mental models.
+The material is not intended to be a tutorial, textbook, or original theoretical contribution.
+Instead, it consolidates standard equations, interpretations, and mental models used when analyzing and implementing control systems.

-Notes are shared publicly for reuse.
+Notes are organized for clarity and long-term reuse alongside modeling, simulation, and embedded control projects.